 Companies also pay employer’s national insurance on directors’ salaries.
 This applies even if you are the director of your own company running payroll and are the only employee.

-There is a different threshold for workers under the age of 21 – for them, employers pay zero NICs up to £4,167.
+There is a different threshold for workers under the age of 21 – for them, employers pay zero NICs up to £4,167 a month.
 Employers of certain apprentices under 25 years old also pay zero NICs up to £4,167.

 The rate of NICs that employers contribute depends on the national insurance category letter of the employee.

 Most employees are in category A and, for them, employers pay 13.8% on earnings above £732 a month.

 Employers pay the same rate for all other categories except H, M and Z, for which you pay zero up to £4,167 a month; then 13.8% for amounts above that.